Mere19/GP22/README.md

 ```
 You can keep updating your code before the deadline.
 After the deadline, please don't change the code before we send you the scores.

-### Using Issues for discussion
+### Using Moodle for discussion
-Please use the "Issues" above to post your questions and discussions about the assignments.
-We will try to answser your questions asap, while all students are encouraged to address these questions to help their fellows.
+Please use the [course Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=17003) to post your questions and discussions about the assignments.
+We will try to answser your questions ASAP, while all students are encouraged to address these questions to help their fellows.
+Please make sure your question is not a duplicate before submitting it.

-**The solutions must be submitted before the corresponding demo session.
+**The solutions must be submitted before the deadlines mentioned in the assignment sheet and on the course website.
 Late submissions will not be accepted.**